SKranny/UserService/README.md

 # Java Spring project "Social networking site"
 ### User-service
 ## Description
-This service provides a variety of user management features such as
+User service is responsible for all functionality related to users of our social network, except authorization.
+For example:
 - user registration
 - deleting user accounts
-- retrieve account information and many others.
+- retrieving account information and many others. and many others.
 ## Technologies
 - Java version 11